Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Algorithms

-Combining the bound on the number of iterations from \Cref{lem:nonstrong_converge}, and the bound from \Cref{lem:linesearch} on the number of function and gradient evaluations during the line search, leads to the bound in \Cref{thm:nonstrong_runtime} on the total number of function and gradient evaluations required to find an $\ep$-optimal point.
-The proofs of \Cref{lem:nonstrong_converge} and \Cref{thm:nonstrong_runtime} are given in \Cref{sec:nonstrong-analysis}.
+Combining the bound on the number of iterations from Lemma \ref{lem:nonstrong_converge}, and the bound from Lemma \ref{lem:linesearch} on the number of function and gradient evaluations during the line search, leads to the bound in Theorem \ref{thm:nonstrong_runtime} on the total number of function and gradient evaluations required to find an $\ep$-optimal point.
+The proofs of Lemma \ref{lem:nonstrong_converge} and Theorem \ref{thm:nonstrong_runtime} are given in \Cref{sec:nonstrong-analysis}.